You can push new content to your social media profiles as you publish it on your site.

-If you don't set a board, you won't be able to push content to Pinterest.
-You can only set one board for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.
+Choose a board from the drop-down where you'd like to push content.
+You can only set one board for pushing content, but your visitors can share or pin content to their own boards using Save and Share buttons.
 If you don't choose a board, your content won't push to Pinterest.

 Step 4 - Create a default post format (optional)